Evaluation Global Mean Time Series CMIP6

 Key Findings

-• IFS-NEMO-ER exhibits a severe cold bias of approximately 1.5 K relative to observations, with a mean state around 286 K.
+- IFS-NEMO-ER exhibits a severe systematic cold bias of approximately 1.5 K relative to observations throughout the entire period.

-• ICON-ESM-ER shows a moderate systematic cold bias of roughly 0.5 K throughout the simulation period.
+- ICON-ESM-ER shows a moderate systematic cold bias of roughly 0.5 K.

 Spatial Patterns